 In this paper, we propose a framework for assessing and refining the quality of mappings used to generate RDF datasets.
 This is done by extending quality assessment and refinement procedures to also cover earlier steps of the uplift mapping process.
 Our proposed framework is designed to ensure the quality, of not only the resulting dataset but also to the defined mapping.
 We argue that this will allow mapping quality violations to be identified and fixed during mapping design-time i.e. prior to the generation of datasets.
 The goal of our work is to also define what quality information related to the mapping process should be provided, such that it produces higher quality mappings and datasets while also facilitating the maintenance and reuse of the defined mappings.
-The main contributions of this paper can thus be summarized as follows:

-a quality assessment framework focused on mappings used to generate and publish RDF datasets;

-an implementation of the proposed framework, which includes the definition of mapping quality metrics and relies on the W3C Recommendation Shapes Constraints Language (SHACL) [17];

-a demonstration of the proposed approach through a walk-through use case.
+The main contributions of this paper are (i) a quality assessment framework focused on mappings used to generate and publish RDF datasets; (ii) an implementation of the proposed framework, which includes the definition of mapping quality metrics and relies on the W3C Recommendation Shapes Constraints Language (SHACL) [17]; and (iii) a demonstration of the proposed approach through a walk-through use case.

 The remainder of this paper is organized as follows.
-Section 2 presents the proposed mapping quality assessment framework.
-Section 3 discusses quality categories, dimensions and metrics for mappings.
-Section 4 presents the implementation of our proposed mapping quality framework.
-Section 5 describes related work.
-Section 6 concludes the paper and discusses future work.
-[7]
+Section 2 describes the R2RML mapping language.
+Section 3 presents the proposed mapping quality assessment framework.
+Section 4 discusses quality categories, dimensions and metrics for mappings.
+Section 5 presents the implementation of our proposed mapping quality framework.
+Section 6 describes related work.
+Section 7 concludes the paper and discusses future work.

+R2RML

+The RDB to RDF Mapping Language (R2RML) [7] is the W3C Recommendation for the transformation of relational databases to RDF.
+R2RML mappings consist of one or more triples maps.
+The structure of a triples map can be described as follows:

+Logical table.
+One logical table, which contains a table, view or SQL query, from which the RDF will be generated.

+Subject map.
+One subject map, which describe the subjects of the RDF triples to be generated.
+Subject maps can be defined as IRIs or blank nodes.
+Subject maps may also be defined as instances of zero or more class types.
+Finally, subject maps may be associated with named graphs to which the generated triples will assigned to.

+Predicate Object Map.
+Zero or more predicate object maps, which contain the predicate and object of the RDF triples being generated.
+Predicates are defined using predicate maps, while objects are defined using object maps.
+A predicate object map must have at least one predicate map and one object map.
+Predicates must be valid IRIs, while objects may be IRIs, blank nodes, or literals.
+If the object is a literal value, a datatype or language tag may be defined.
+Object maps may be used to link triples maps through parent triples maps.
+Finally, predicate object maps may also be associated to named graphs.

 MAPPING QUALITY ASSESSMENT FRAMEWORK